 Domestic abuse, adult mental health problems and parental substance misuse may be features in families where children are exposed to abuse.

-Abnormal attachment to child e.g. overly anxious or disinterest in the child learning, or normal social interaction through overprotection.
+Abnormal attachment to child e.g. overly anxious or disinterest in the child

 Scapegoats one child in the family